Kaizen: Plane kaizen

 This is the next upper level of line kaizen, in that several lines are connected together.
 In modern terminologies, this can also be described as a value stream, where instead of traditional departments, the organization is structured into product lines or families and value streams.
 It can be visualized as changes or improvements made to one line being implemented to multiple other lines or processes.

 Cube kaizen

 Cube kaizen describes the situation where all the points of the planes are connected to each other and no point is disjointed from any other.
 This would resemble a situation where Lean has spread across the entire organization.
 Improvements are made up and down through the plane, or upstream or downstream, including the complete organization, suppliers and customers.
 This might require some changes in the standard business processes as well.

+Application

+The 5S movement

+The 5S are primarily aimed at the workshop workplaces, whereby the workplace is understood as the place where the value-adding processes in the company take place.